taoteh1221/Open_Crypto_Tracker/README.txt

 After downloading, unzip the contents of the download to your desktop or other preferred file location (it doesn't matter, put it wherever you want to).
 Now use your operating system's file browser to enter the app's main directory, and click on "RUN_CRYPTO_TRACKER" to launch the app.
 TO USE PRICE CHARTS AND PRICE ALERTS TO EMAIL / TEXT / ALEXA / TELEGRAM, YOU #MUST# LEAVE THE APP RUNNING UNLESS YOU MANUALLY SETUP A CRON JOB! (see: "Setting Up Price Charts And Email / Text / Telegram / Alexa Price Alerts")

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Automatic Setup For 'Server Edition' On Ubuntu or Raspberry Pi, On Home / Internal Network (the recommemnded way to PRIVATELY / CHEAPLY use this app)
+Automatic Setup For 'Server Edition' On Ubuntu / DietPi OS / RaspberryPi OS, On Home / Internal Network (recommemnded way to PRIVATELY / CHEAPLY use this app)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To install / upgrade everything automatically on Ubuntu or Raspberry Pi (an affordable low power single board computer), copy / paste / run the command below in a terminal program (using the 'Terminal' app in the system menu, or over remote SSH), while logged in AS THE USER THAT WILL RUN THE APP (user must have sudo privileges):
+To install / upgrade everything automatically on Ubuntu / DietPi OS / RaspberryPi OS, copy => paste => run the command below in a terminal program (using the 'Terminal' app in the system menu, or over remote SSH), while logged in AS THE USER THAT WILL RUN THE APP (user must have sudo privileges):

 wget --no-cache -O FOLIO-INSTALL.bash https://git.io/JoDFD;chmod +x FOLIO-INSTALL.bash;sudo ./FOLIO-INSTALL.bash